quicwg/multipath/draft-ietf-quic-multipath.md

 This is true whether the decision to close the path results from implicit signals such as idle time or packet losses (see {{idle-time-close}}) or for any other reason, such as management of local resources.

-It is also possible to abandon a path for which no packet has been sent (see {{abandon-early}}).
+It is also possible that an endpoint will receive a PATH_ABANDON frame before receiving or sending any traffic on a path.
+For example, if the client tries to initiate a path and the path cannot be established, it will send a PATH_ABANDON frame (see {{path-initiation}}).
+An endpoint may also decide to abandon a path for any reason, for example, removing a hole from the sequence of path IDs in use.
+This is not an error.

 When an endpoint receives a PATH_ABANDON frame, it MUST send a corresponding PATH_ABANDON frame if it has not already done so.
 It MUST stop sending